CopernicaMarketingSoftware/Documentation/Mailerq/rabbitmq.md

 of the message, this option should be set to the same queue as the outbox.
 MailerQ will then generate a report, attach the original message to it as an attachment and send it back to the envelope address.
-When this option is used, it is recommended to set the 'bounce-envelope' property in your MailerQ configuration:
+When this option is used, it is recommended to set the 'dsn-envelope' property in your MailerQ configuration:

 ```
-bounce-envelope:            <example@example.com>
+dsn-envelope:            <example@example.com>
 ```